roytang/blog/content/notes/2012/08/238645354839539712/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/238645354839539712/
-tags: []
+tags:
+- '4'
+title: ''
 ---

-RT [@mrmarkmillar](https://twitter.com/mrmarkmillar/): People of Manila, I loved my signing there so much I shoe-horned 2 pages of Supercrooks #4 into your country.
-Check it ...
+People of Manila, I loved my signing there so much I shoe-horned 2 pages of Supercrooks #4 into your country.
+Check it out!